 In 2014, Mr. Wasden received the Lifetime Achievement Award for the Leaders in Law program sponsored by the Idaho Business Review.
 He was chosen by his western colleagues in 2010 to receive the Courage in Public Service Award, a rarely-given honor that recognizes the courage and integrity he brings to serving Idaho and its citizens.

-AG Wasden served for a decade on the Board of Directors for the American Legacy Foundation, the nonprofit created in the wake of the national tobacco settlement to educate youth and adults on the risks and dangers of smoking.
+Attorney General Wasden served for a decade on the Board of Directors for the American Legacy Foundation, the nonprofit created in the wake of the national tobacco settlement to educate youth and adults on the risks and dangers of smoking.
 After stepping down as Board Chairman in 2014, the foundation donated $350,000 to the University of Idaho College of Law to create a scholars program in his name.
-The UI College of Law also awarded AG Wasden with the Faculty Award of Legal Merit in May 2015.
+The UI College of Law also awarded Attorney General Wasden with the Faculty Award of Legal Merit in May 2015.

-Lawrence Wasden and his wife, Tracey, were married in 1980 and have four children and ten grandchildren.
+Lawrence and his wife, Tracey, were married in 1980 and have four children and 11 grandchildren.